Vicenza — Current Water Temperature, Annual Trends and Forecast

 Current Water Temperature

-Water Temperature in Vicenza today is 60°F.
+Water Temperature in Vicenza today is 20.1°C.

 Water Temperature: Daily Trends, Historical Records, and Forecast

-⚠️ As of today, the minimum water temperature ranges from 60°F (15°C) to 65°F (18°C).
-The water is comfortable for most people, making it an ideal range for water sports enthusiasts.
-The temperature does not cause significant discomfort, and swimming will be pleasant for the majority.
-However, it's important to remember that prolonged exposure to the water can still lead to cooling, so it's essential to monitor the time spent in the water, especially for children or elderly people.
+✅ As of today, the minimum water temperature ranges from 68°F (20°C) to 74°F (23°C).
+The water is warm and pleasant for swimming, and in this range, one can stay in the water for extended periods without the risk of hypothermia.
+This is the ideal temperature for relaxation, swimming, and water sports.
+Families with children, as well as outdoor enthusiasts, will enjoy swimming and time spent in the water.
+For most people, this is the optimal temperature for a comfortable beach experience.
 It is important to note that these swimming tips and recommendations apply only in good weather.
 When the air temperature is below 68°F (20°C), and sometimes even below 77°F (25°C), swimming can be unpleasant even with relatively high water temperatures.

 Water Temperature Chart Over the Last 30 Days